iwilliams/hpsx-godot-starter/README.md

 I've made these import settings the default for all models.

-The important bits here are setting your Materials location to `Mesh`, storage to `Built-In` and your Meshes storage to `Files (.mesh)`.
+The important bits here are setting your Materials location to `Mesh`, storage to `Built-In` and your Mesh's storage to `Files (.mesh)`.
 This will prevent your PSX material from being removed every time you re-import a new version of your model.

 ## PSX Material
 When you assign a material to your model's surface, do so on the `MeshInstance` node and not the mesh itself.
 Use the `psx_material.tres` found in `assets/materials`, right click and press "Make unique", and then right click and "Save".
 This will create a unique material for each texture in your game.
 Take a look in the `assets/textures` directory for some examples.

-I've included a few variations on the PSX material, ray_material, and water_material.
+I've included a few variations on the PSX material, `assets/materials/ray_material.tres`, and `assets/materials/water_material.tres`.
 These are just some examples, and meant to give you an idea of how you might modify the original shader to get a look you want.
 When you want to modify the underlying shader for a new material, after you duplicate the original psx_material, make sure to right click on the shader and click "Make unique" so you don't accidentally modify the original shader.